s3664099/AdventureGame/BuildingGame.md

 *Set Treasure Store setTreasureStore()*

 This method sets the location as a place to store treasures.

+*setScore()*

+This method is used to set the room to give the player a score upon entering it.
+The player will only recieve the score the first time the room is entered.

 ## Exit ##
 Exit has an abstract class and an interface.
 Honestly, I really don't know why, but I suspect it is to make it